 Twitter Profile Verification

 Already since 2009 Twitter shows a blue badge next to the account name if the profile is officially verified.
-At least Twitter have had the biggest problem of all social platforms with fake profiles and identity theft in the past.
+At least Twitter had the biggest problem of all social platforms with fake profiles and identity theft in the past.
 Again, the blue checkmark shows authenticity and verified profiles also have the effect of preference.
-For example, in a Twitter search those profiles appear first.
+For example, these profiles appear first in a Twitter search.
 But how to get this VIP sign?
 Similar to Facebook, the Twitter FAQ for profile verification questions shall indicate the following:

 In fact it is the same game as seen for Facebook.
-If you aren’t famous whether as a person or brand chances are low to get your badge within the next time.
+If you aren't famous whether as a person or brand chances are low to get your badge any time soon.

 YouTube Channel Verification

 Just like on Facebook, there is no way to actively apply for verification and there are a couple of rumors floating around the web regarding a required number of subscribers and so on.
 In fact, what Youtube says on its help site is that your account needs to be connected to your Google+ profile.
 While Google's network has never reached a huge audience and is on a decline, this step is still necessary.
 According to the YouTube help page, the following criteria should be met:

 You'll see a verification badge next to a YouTube's channel name if it's linked with a verified Google+ page or profile. (...)
 YouTube doesn't accept general requests to receive name verification.
 If your channel meets the qualifications for verification, you may receive the verification badge.
 If your channel has fewer than 100,000 subscribers, it's usually not eligible for a verification badge.